trueos/trueos-docs/trueos-handbook/preinstall.rst

   describes how to enable Synaptics and some of the :command:`sysctl` options this feature provides.

-  ..
-TODO add in when mouse manager is live: The
-     `SysAdm Mouse Manager <https://sysadm.us/handbook/client/>`_ also
-     has options for disabling a system's touchpad.
+  The `SysAdm Mouse Settings <https://sysadm.us/handbook/client/>`_ also has options for disabling a system's touchpad, if one is detected.

 To test the laptop's hardware, use the :guilabel:`Hardware Compatibility` icon in the